For the public

 Our next Annual Meeting will take place on Friday 14th June 2024 at the Royal College of Pathologists in London.

-If you are not a member of the BTA and wish to become one this costs just £40 per year.
-To submit a form requesting membership please visit this webpage
+If you are not a member of the BTA and wish to become a member please go to this page

 2024 British Thyroid Association Trainee Educational Meeting

-The next BTA trainees’ educational meeting will be held virtually on the Friday 8th March 2024 from 14.00 to 17.00
+Our last BTA trainees’ educational meeting took place on Friday 8th March 2024

 Thyroid related events in 2024 will be added here as information becomes available